 A dozen reasons to cook with propane this Valentine's Day

 - Cooking with propane costs less.
-Less than half of cooking with electricity, in many cases actually.
+Less than half when compared to cooking with electricity, in many cases actually.
 And saving money means you can splurge and buy someone that perfect Valentine’s Day gift.

 - Propane-fueled cooktops offer precise temperature control, allowing you to adjust from a boil to a simmer in seconds.
 Think: perfectly melted chocolate for those chocolate-covered strawberries.